sdiehl/wiwinwlh/tutorial.md

 DeriveFunctor
 -------------

-Many instances of functor over datatypes with simple single parameters and trivial constructors are simply the result of trivially applying a functions over the single constructor's argument.
-GHC can derive this boilerplace automatically in deriving clauses if DeriveFunctor is enabled.
+Many instances of functor over datatypes with parameters and trivial constructors are the result of trivially applying a functions over the single constructor's argument.
+GHC can derive this boilerplate automatically in deriving clauses if `DeriveFunctor` is enabled.

 ~~~~ {.haskell include="src/04-extensions/derive_functor.hs"}
 ~~~~